 Estate agencies often rely on call centres to handle overflow calls, out-of-hours enquiries, or basic lead qualification.
-While this offers coverage, it comes with cost, inconsistency, and a limited ability to personalise the client experience.
+While this provides coverage, it comes with cost, inconsistency, and limited ability to personalise the client experience.

-AI assistants now offer a new alternative – one that can handle the same tasks more consistently, with better data capture, and often at a significantly lower cost.
+AI assistants now offer a credible alternative—one that handles the same tasks more consistently, with better data capture, and often at a fraction of the cost.

 Call centres have been the default option for agencies needing extra support.
-They allow clients to speak to a person, even when in-house teams are unavailable.
-But this model has its limitations:
+They allow clients to speak to a person even when in-house teams are unavailable.
+But this model has clear limitations:

-• Staff costs are high, especially for out-of-hours coverage
+• Staff costs are high, particularly for out-of-hours coverage

-• Scripts are often rigid, with limited adaptability
+• Scripts are often rigid with limited adaptability to individual circumstances

 • Staff turnover leads to inconsistent service quality